arunneru/my-blog-site/content/posts/lasso/first.md

 ```

-We will use the mice package to fill in the missing values; More specifically, the lasso method from mice package to fill in the missing values.
+We will employ the 'mice' package to impute missing values, specifically utilizing the lasso method provided by the 'mice' package for this purpose.

 ```{r}
 library(mice)